Design Your Dream Basement: Creative Ideas and Layouts for Maximizing Your Space.

 Trimwork like crown molding, baseboards, and door casings can help elevate the space and tie it in with the rest of your home’s decor.
 Paint the trim work a crisp white or a muted tone that complements your wall colors.

-When selecting wall colors, consider lighter, neutral hues like greys, tans, and off-whites.
+Consider lighter, neutral hues like greys, tans, and off-whites when selecting wall colors.
 These open up the space visually and feel clean and fresh.
-Accent walls in bolder colors can add personality too.
+Accent walls in bolder colors can add personality, too.

-Incorporate storage solutions like built-in shelving, cabinets, and closet systems to keep clutter hidden away.
+Incorporate storage solutions like built-in shelving, cabinets, and closet systems to keep clutter hidden.
 Consider maximizing unused areas under stairs or in closets with custom storage.

-Add final touches like area rugs, artwork on the walls, decorative mirrors, and accessories to make the basement feel warm, inviting, and well put together.
+Add final touches like area rugs, wall artwork, decorative mirrors, and accessories to make the basement feel warm, inviting, and well put together.
 Place a couple of houseplants in sunny spots to bring nature inside.

-Contact us today for a free consultation and a free estimate and layout.
+Contact us today for a free consultation, estimate, and a layout.

 Loved this?
 Spread the word